 Date of Authorship for this Version

 Macey, Jonathan R. and Colombatto, Enrico, "Public Choice Theory and the Transition Market Economy in Eastern Europe: Currency Convertibility and Exchange Rates" (1995).
 Faculty Scholarship Series.
-Paper 1440.
+1440.